 Proceed with caution when you're communicating with a creditor or debt collector about your debt.
 They may try to get you to say or do something that would restart the statute of limitations.
 If you're not willing and able to pay a debt, sometimes it may be better to avoid speaking with creditors about a debt.

 Statute of Limitations and Credit Reporting

-You can't rely on your credit report to help you keep up with the statute of limitations on your debt.
-The credit reporting time limit is generally independent of the statute of limitations.
+The credit reporting time limit is generally independent of the statute of limitations, you can't rely on your credit report to keep up with the statute of limitations on your debt.
 Negative information can only remain on your credit report for seven years and nothing can restart this time period, not even a payment on the account.

 Additionally, the "last updated" date on your credit report could indicate the last date you made a payment or the last time the creditor updated your records with the credit bureau.
 It won't show that any verbal agreements you made with a creditor or debt collector.

-Because the statute of limitations can vary from 3 to 15 years, some debts may fall off your credit report before the statute of limitations has expired.
+Because the statute of limitations can vary from 3 to 15 years depending on your state, some debts may fall off your credit report before the statute of limitations has expired.
 In some cases, debts may still be on your credit report after the statute of limitations has expired.

 You largely have to rely on your own records to help you keep up with the statute of limitations on a debt.
 Keep track of the dates of payments and communications with your debts so you'll be more aware of the statute of limitations timing.

 Some debt collectors may let you know that a debt is beyond the statute of limitations and no longer legally enforceable.
 If they don't give you this information, you can ask.
 The debt collector isn't required to answer, but if they choose to answer, they're required to answer truthfully.

 Federal Trade Commission.
 "Time-Barred Debts."
 Accessed Nov.
 30, 2019.